Fairness Definitions in Language Models Explained: Introduction

-\textbf{Connection to existing surveys.} Despite the urgent need for a comprehensive overview of fairness definitions in LMs, most existing surveys focus on fairness in traditional relational data ~\cite{mehrabi2021survey, pessach2022review, caton2024fairness, oneto2020fairness,verma2018fairness}.
-A few other surveys address fairness in LMs~\cite{chu2024fairness, gallegos2023bias, li2023survey}, but they are limited to large-sized LMs, without distinguishing them from medium-sized LMs, nor are they focused on complex fairness notions themselves.
-Consequently, there remains a gap in providing a dedicated overview of fairness notions in LMs.
-This gap serves as the primary motivation for this survey.
-Unlike previous surveys, this paper includes: (1) a detailed and systematic review of existing fairness notions in two primary groups of LMs based on their training paradigms, including medium-sized and large-sized LMs; and (2) a well-organized introduction to commonly used techniques to assess these notions through illustrative experiments.
+\textbf{Connection to existing surveys.} Despite the urgent need for a comprehensive overview of fairness definitions in LMs, most existing surveys focus on fairness in traditional relational data~\cite{mehrabi2021survey, pessach2022review, caton2024fairness, oneto2020fairness,verma2018fairness}.
+Some other fairness surveys in LMs~\cite{chu2024fairness, gallegos2023bias, li2023survey} focus on traditional fairness metrics, but do not differentiate how biases manifest across transformer architectures nor do they address complex fairness notions.
+This gap highlights the need for more tailored fairness notions that account for architectural differences and the unique challenges posed by different transformer architectures.
+Consequently, there remains a void in providing a dedicated overview of fairness notions in LMs, which serves as the primary motivation for this survey.
+Unlike previous surveys, this paper includes: (1) a detailed and systematic review of existing fairness notions in three primary groups of LMs based on their transformer architecture, including encoder-only, decoder-only and encoder-decoder LMs; and (2) a well-organized introduction to commonly used techniques to assess these notions through illustrative experiments.

 \textbf{Survey Structure.} The remainder of the survey is organized as follows.
-Section \ref{sec:background} provides essential background on LMs and the evolution of fairness within this context.
-Sections \ref{sec:terminology} introduce the taxonomy used in this survey, along with key notations and descriptions of the experiments conducted.
-Sections \ref{sec:medium-sized_language_models} and \ref{sec:large-sized_language_models} delve into current fairness definitions in medium-sized and large-sized LMs, respectively.
-Subsequently, we discuss the challenges in Section \ref{sec:discussion}.
+Section \ref{sec:taxonomy} introduces the taxonomy used in this survey.
+Section \ref{sec:background} provides an essential background on LMs, along with key notations and descriptions of the experiments conducted.
+Sections \ref{sec:encoder_only_language_models}, \ref{sec:decoder_only_language_models} and \ref{sec:encoder-decoder-language-models} delve into current fairness definitions in encoder-only LMs, decoder-only LMs and encoder-decoder LMs respectively.
+Subsequently, we discuss the limitations and future directions in Section \ref{sec:discussion}.
 Finally, the paper is concluded in Section \ref{sec:conclusion}.